 - Bloggers – Some regular bloggers seem more interested in seeking attention by making unsubstantiated predictions.
 Some bloggers though have a real passion for the profession.
 I know I do and so I share my honest and, I hope, informed, views solely with the intention of informing and enlightening accountants in practice.
 Yes, it’s nice to get some kudos and to track my readership stats upwards.
 I have my share of detractors too of course.
 I deliberately avoid hype and hyperbole as I find it a turn-off and like to think my audiences feel the same way.

-- Futurists – I’ve yet to find anyone else who describes themselves this way in the UK, but other accountancy futurists exist around the world.
+- Futurists – I’ve yet to find anyone else who describes themselves as an accountancy futurist in the UK, but other accountancy futurists exist around the world.
 Typically they reference changes and developments that are many years off having a real impact on accountants.
-My approach focuses more on the near-future and reflects my tendency to debunk the hype I see elsewhere.
+My approach focuses more on the immediate-future and reflects my tendency to debunk the hype I see elsewhere.
 So many predictions from others tend to either be outrageous (typically from ‘Promoters’), headline grabbing (from ‘Newbies’) or unexciting as we anticipate continual but hardly revolutionary changes.
 In recent years we’ve had, on the one hand, the threatened decimation of smaller firms when KPMG and PWC launched their small business packages.
 Impact?
 Negligible.
 On the other hand, 2019 is the 8th year in succession that accountants have been told they must start producing videos if they don’t want to lose out.
 Yeh.
 Right.

 Do you recognise my list?
 By all means let me know if you can think of any more categories, and if you have better titles for any of the 9 I have identified above.